Stegobully/merged_ncRNAclassifier/README.md

 # Installation

-Create a new virtual environment with a tool of your choice (e.g. PyCharm).
+Create a new virtual environment with Python >=3.9 with a tool of your choice (e.g. PyCharm).
 Clone the git repository into this folder and make sure you install the following packages:

 |Package|Version|
 |---|---|